Coral reef: Zones

 Coral reef ecosystems contain distinct zones that host different kinds of habitats.
-Usually, three major zones are recognized: the fore reef, reef crest, and the back reef (frequently referred to as the reef lagoon).
+Usually, three major zones are recognized: the fore reef, the reef crest, and the back reef (also called the reef lagoon).

 The three zones are physically and ecologically interconnected.
-Reef life and oceanic processes create opportunities for the exchange of seawater, sediments, nutrients and marine life.
+Reef life and oceanic processes create opportunities for the exchange of seawater, sediment, nutrients, and marine life.

 Most coral reefs exist in waters less than 50 m deep.
 Some inhabit tropical continental shelves where cool, nutrient-rich upwelling does not occur, such as the Great Barrier Reef.
 Others are found in the deep ocean surrounding islands or as atolls, such as in the Maldives.
 The reefs surrounding islands form when islands subside into the ocean, and atolls form when an island subsides below the surface of the sea.

 Alternatively, Moyle and Cech distinguish six zones, though most reefs possess only some of the zones.

 Water in the reef surface zone is often agitated.
 This diagram represents a reef on a continental shelf.
 The water waves at the left travel over the off-reef floor until they encounter the reef slope or fore reef.
 Then the waves pass over the shallow reef crest.
-When a wave enters shallow water it shoals, that is, it slows down and the wave height increases.
+When a wave enters shallow water, it shoals, that is, it slows down and the wave height increases.

 The reef surface is the shallowest part of the reef.
 It is subject to surge and tides.
 When waves pass over shallow areas, they shoal, as shown in the adjacent diagram.
 This means the water is often agitated.
-These are the precise condition under which corals flourish.
+These are the precise conditions under which corals flourish.
 The light is sufficient for photosynthesis by the symbiotic zooxanthellae, and agitated water brings plankton to feed the coral.

 The off-reef floor is the shallow sea floor surrounding a reef.
 This zone occurs next to reefs on continental shelves.
 Reefs around tropical islands and atolls drop abruptly to great depths and do not have such a floor.
-Usually sandy, the floor often supports seagrass meadows which are important foraging areas for reef fish.
+Usually sandy, the floor often supports seagrass meadows, which are important foraging areas for reef fish.